wssuomi/pirate-jam-14/gdd.md

 ## Sound Effects

-Actions like selecting units or interacting with a building will have a unique sound that plays when done.
-Timers have small bells to indicate them finishing.
+Units, enemies, and buildings will have sound effects when damaged.

 # Game Experience